ADOPT A FYNBOS HECTARE

 But to do this, we need your support.

-by the end of 2016, to ensure the protection of this slice of fynbos heaven for 2016.
+by the end of the year, to ensure the protection of this slice of fynbos heaven.
 And you can help: by adopting a hectare for R1500 a year, or R125 a month.

 FLOWER VALLEY FARM

 Flower Valley Farm, a 540 hectare area, is based just outside Gansbaai and Hermanus in the Western Cape of South Africa.
 The farm is a fynbos and forest hub.
 But this wasn’t always the case.
 Once the farm faced the threat of conversion to agriculture, before it was acquired and Flower Valley Conservation Trust was set up to manage the farm.

 Flower Valley Farm is home to many Critically Endangered fynbos species.
 In summer, the farm lights up with the beautiful and colourful pincushions.
 In winter, the land is bathed in the pink of the ethereal Protea compacta.